huzi96/AdsClickPrediction-Project-P/README.md

 ## Project P

-These are most of the code that we used in the project this project aims at predict users' advertisement exposure and clicks
+These are most of the code that we used in the project

+This project aims at predict users' advertisement exposure and clicks